DipeshDevkota/startup/README.md

     The type of resource (e.g., an image, webpage, or text file).
     The size of the resource (e.g., 2 MB).
     Whether the resource exists or not.

+//UPTO NOW THE FORM IS MADE,THE INTEGRATION OF USESTATEACTION HAS BEEN DONE WITH THE PROVIOUS STATE//

+//SERVER WILL RESET ON SUBMISSION,IT CLEARS AND GIVE AUTOMATCALLY//
+//HELPED IN FORM AND NEXTJS//